 In 2017, Colorado became the first state to implement rigorous RLAs, auditing one race in each of 50 of its 64 counties.
 Colorado’s experience helped to create the requirements for software that is used to run RLAs today.
 VotingWorks is proud to lead the development of this software “Arlo”, building on the pioneering work done by Colorado and its technical partner, DemocracyWorks.

-The code for Arlo is open source and freely available for anyone to host.
-Cost should not be a barrier for any state or local jurisdiction seeking to run an RLA.
+The code for Arlo is open source and freely available for anyone to use and host.

-VotingWorks provides a hosted Software-as-a-Service version of Arlo to states and local jurisdictions.
-Many states and jurisdictions find 3rd party hosting to be more secure and more cost-effective than hosting software locally.
+VotingWorks provides a hosted Software-as-a-Service version of Arlo to states and local jurisdictions that want it.
 VotingWorks’ hosted service runs in the cloud.
 Our cloud provider, AWS, conforms to security standards including SOC 1/SSAE 16/ISAE 3402, SOC 2, PCI DSS Level 1, ISO 27001, and FISMA.
 See https://aws.amazon.com/compliance/ for more details.

 Voting Works provides its hosted version of Arlo for the annual fee listed below, which includes support.
 There is a one time $5,000 set-up fee to get started.
 Arlo is free to all states and local jurisdictions in 2019 and the set-up fee shall be waived for all states and local jurisdictions that begin using Arlo in 2019.